 Vaccinations can help young adults

-Marshfield Clinic Health System Nurse Practitioner Chris Mueller recommends pre-college students receive five immunizations: Meningitis, Influenza (yearly), Hepatitis B series, HPV and Tdap.
+Marshfield Clinic Health System Nurse Practitioner Chris Mueller recommends pre-college students receive six immunizations: Meningitis, Influenza (yearly), Hepatitis B series, HPV, Tdap and COVID-19.
 He added many states require students to receive meningitis, Hepatitis B series and Tdap, according to Centers for Disease Control and Prevention (CDC).

 “These are most important when living in dorms and other shared spaces,” Mueller said.
 “When living in these type of environments it is easier to spread diseases and these vaccines assist in prevention.”